phebeameyaw/DataLab/README.md

 Potential future work:
 - add in attention visualisations
+- Stop the whole system updating when any button pressed

 ## Changes made to add in duplicate values function for "Cleansing and Validation of Priority Services Register Data"